Theoretical and Behavioral Foundations

 EDP 7103 Applied Behavior Analysis Treatment Planning Cr.
 4

-Techniques used in behavioral intervention planning, data collection, interpretation of assessments, development of goals and objectives, overview and application of treatment interventions, management, supervision, and team planning.
+Techniques used in behavioral intervention planning, data collection, interpretation of assessments, development of goals and objectives, overview and application of treatment interventions and considerations.
+Topics include social validity, reinforcement procedures, teaching procedures, behavior reduction procedures, and stimulus equivalence.
+Assignments include literature research and paper presentations, participation in discussions, and implementation of behavioral principles.
 Offered Yearly.

 Prerequisite: EDP 7102 with a minimum grade of C